CS-Emmental/documentation/source/administration/deployment.rst

     .. literalinclude:: ../files/front.yaml

-To deploy a mongo database, add the next ressources, do not forget to customize the sotrage size and location on disk:
+To deploy a mongo database, add the next ressources, do not forget to customize the storage size and location on disk:

     .. literalinclude:: ../files/mongo.yaml